 Finding the Right Resource

 After all the prep work is done, curriculum decisions are much easier.
-Begin by downloading the lists of curricula by age group located in Building Faith's Curriculum Center.
-Then, consider contacting the The Center for the Ministry of Teaching.
-The Center is in the midst of compiling its findings in a spreadsheet that will be available for all.
+Begin by exploring the lists of curricula by age group located on Building Faith’s Choosing Curriculum page.
+Then, consider contacting the Department of Lifelong Learning.
 Now go make disciples!

 * * *

 Worksheet: Questions to Ask Before Choosing a Curriculum

 The text below addresses the issues described in the article above.
 You can use these questions as a worksheet for planning, workshopping, or sharing with other church staff and clergy.

 - Does your church have a mission statement?
 What is it?
 Is it relevant to formation?

 - What characteristics describe the ethos or character of your church?
 What spiritual and sacramental aspects are important to your identity?